Call Now Free Quote

 The Governing Principle: Mortar Must Be Softer Than Brick

 This is not a preference or a tradition.
 It is a designed failure mode.
-Masonry walls are not rigid structures.
-They move - from thermal expansion and contraction, from foundation settlement, from wind load, from the pressure of water freezing in joints and pores.
+Masonry walls move, from thermal expansion and contraction, from foundation settlement, from wind load, from the pressure of water freezing in joints and pores.
 When a wall moves, something absorbs the stress.
 The question is whether the mortar absorbs it or the brick absorbs it.

 Mortar is the sacrificial element in a masonry wall.
 It is designed to be replaceable.
 Brick faces are not.
 When mortar is softer than the surrounding brick, stress concentrates in the joint, the mortar cracks first, and the repair is straightforward: grind out the failed mortar and replace it.
 This is tuckpointing.
-It costs $8 to $25 per linear foot on most residential work.
+It costs $8 to $25 per linear foot on most residential work in the Chicagoland market.

 When mortar is harder than the surrounding brick, stress cannot concentrate in the joint.
 It transfers directly into the brick face.
 The brick delaminates, its outer layer fracturing and separating from the body.
 This is spalling.
-Spalling brick cannot be tuckpointed.
-It requires full unit replacement at $40 to $80 per brick, and on a historic wall, the replacement units rarely match the original in color, texture, and character.
+Spalled brick cannot be tuckpointed.
+It requires full unit replacement, and on a historic wall, replacement units rarely match the original in color, texture, and character.

 Decision Matrix: Which Type Does Your Home Need

 Construction era is the most reliable first filter.
-It correlates with brick hardness because the manufacturing process for brick changed significantly over the 20th century.
+It correlates with brick hardness because the manufacturing process for brick changed significantly across the 20th century.

 Pre-1920: Type O or Lime-Dominant Custom Blend

-Type O at 350 PSI is the minimum standard for these walls when a product-specification mortar is used.
-For significant historic restoration work, a custom lime putty mortar or natural hydraulic lime mortar blended to match the original composition is more appropriate than any off-the-shelf ASTM C270 type.
-A preservation engineer or experienced historic mason should specify the blend.
+Type O at a minimum compressive strength of 350 PSI is the minimum standard for these walls when an off-the-shelf mortar is used.
+For significant historic restoration work, a custom lime putty mortar or natural hydraulic lime mortar blended to match the original composition is more appropriate.
+NPS Preservation Brief 2 is the federal reference for this work.

 1920 to 1960: Type N

 This era produced machine-pressed brick fired at higher temperatures, resulting in units with compressive strengths typically between 3,000 PSI and 8,000 PSI.
-Type N mortar at 750 PSI is well within the softer-than-brick requirement for these homes.
+Type N at a minimum compressive strength of 750 PSI is well within the softer-than-brick requirement for these homes.
 Original mortar in this era was typically a Portland cement-lime blend in proportions that correspond to modern Type N.

 1960 to Present: Type N Above Grade, Type S Below Grade

 Below grade, at the foundation level, and on retaining walls and garden walls at or below grade, Type S is the correct specification.
-Soil pressure, moisture saturation, and the absence of freeze-thaw cycling as a driver of differential movement make Type S appropriate in these applications.
+The BIA Technical Note 8B confirms that soil pressure, moisture saturation, and the structural demands of below-grade masonry warrant the higher strength.

 Structural or Highly Loaded Masonry: Consult the Specification